radar/ryanbigg.com/_posts/2018-01-28-hiring-juniors-redux-2.md

 heads and helped us know where to make improvements in the system.

 If it wasn't for our junior developer, we wouldn't have drawn up this diagram in the first place.
+We would still be talking about this system at a high-level, with only code to point to.
+The diagram really helped our team become more productive.

 This links into my next point:

 Communication, especially when it comes to knowledge-sharing, becomes _explicit_ out of necessity, rather than the _implicit_ style of communication usually found in all-senior developer teams.
+When that team I was on was only senior developers, we communicated implicitly about the structure of the two applications.
+We all just assumed everyone knew what we were talking about.
+As soon as we got a junior, that communication changed to favouring explicitness over implicitness.

-More questions get asked by the junior than the senior because the junior wants to learn.
-The answers to these questions not only help cement the junior's knowledge, but they give the senior developer practice in explaining concepts that they might not have otherwise.
+Also on the topic of communication: more questions get asked by the junior than the seniors on the team, usually because the junior wants to learn.
+The answers to these questions not only help cement the junior's knowledge, but they give the senior developer practice in understanding and explaining concepts that they might not have explained otherwise.

 Sometimes a question from a junior can even spark a thought about how to structure something better in the code, or how to document a part of the system in further detail so that everyone on the team can better understand it.
+Those "why is this done this way?" questions from juniors are my absolute favourite because they often lead to system improvements.

-One more thing: all of the juniors at Culture Amp have mentored our senior developers on the most important programmer skill: patience.
+One more thing: all of the juniors I have ever worked with have mentored senior developers on the most important developer skill of all: patience.
 This is the thing that juniors provide to your team that no senior can do.
 The seniors must explain things to a junior, and that takes time.
 They might even have to explain things more than once.

-Patiently explaining something to someone helps seniors understand their own systems better and, in my extremely scientific opinion, makes the seniors much better developers than if they only had to explain things to other seniors.
+Patiently explaining something to someone, as I've said before, helps seniors understand their own systems better and, in my experience, makes the seniors much better developers than if they only had to explain things to other seniors.
 They need to slow down and methodically explain things, which helps solidify the senior's knowledge.

 Patience is a virtue that more developers should learn.
 The ironic thing about me saying this is that I'm a naturally impatient person (just ask anyone who's